nikolaskaim03-design/loan-portfolio-risk-analysis/README.md

 # Loan Portfolio Risk Analysis
 ## Why I did this project
-I created this project to learn how loan data is analyzed in practice and to improve my skills in SQL, Excel and Power BI I am a third year Economics student and this project helped me understand:
+I created this project to learn how loan data is analyzed in practice and to improve my skills in SQL, Excel and Power BI.
+I am a third year Economics student and this project helped me understand:
 - how credit risk is classified
 - how loan portfolios are analyzed